agsb/f2u/docs/SystemNotes.md

   watchdog,
   browup,

-  egetch,
+?  egetch,
-  eputch,
+?  eputch,

-  fgetch,
+?  fgetch,
-  fputch,
+?  fputch,

-  fhwrite,
-  fhread,

-## Forth words
+## extra Forth words

     SCAN, to find a byte in a buffer,
     SKIP, to find a diferent byte in a buffer,